 Cranberry sauce is a Thanksgiving staple, but if you're serving sauce from a can you're missing out.
+Delightful, colorful cranberry sauce can head in many different directions while brightening your Thanksgiving table.
 Here are a handful of delicious variations on this classic Thanksgiving dish.

 Note: A few of these recipes have been updated to make them vegetarian (some that originally called for chicken stock now call for vegetable stock).
 You can view the original version of the recipes by clicking on the recipe names.

 Overnight oats are your ticket to easing the hectic morning rush of breakfast-and-out-the-door.
 Prep oats the night before and once morning comes, grab a spoon and you're on your way to a tasty breakfast and well-fueled day.
 Enjoy this nutritious start to your morning while making good use of the wonderful fruits that arrive every week in your Boston Organics box.

 This week's box features shiitake mushrooms, which are crazy nutritious but also delicious.
 If you're a mushroom fan, shiitakes are likely one your list of favorites (they're so much more flavorful and complex than boring white button mushrooms!).
 You'll encounter shiitakes in various forms in a lot of Asian cuisine, like miso soup and many stirfries.
 Today we've got a recipe that calls for roasting the mushrooms and we think you're going to love it.

 Topics: Recipes, Local Dogma Box, Newsletter, Eat Local, Organic Farmers, Organic Grocery Add-Ons, Fresh From the Farm, Organic Apples, Organic Broccoli, New England Local Fruits and Vegetables, organic green leaf lettuce, organic shiitake mushrooms